darren-mccabe/taf/README.md

 - ✅ Legal-provision to governance-safeguard traceability
 - ✅ Competency-question driven requirements structure
 - ✅ Contract evidence screening dashboard
-- ✅ Legal-provision → safeguard → evidence-indicator → risk-dimension mapping
+- ✅ Legal-provision -> safeguard -> evidence-indicator -> risk-dimension mapping
 - ✅ RDF/XML ontology export preview
 - ✅ SHACL-style validation artefacts
 - ✅ SPARQL query artefacts
 - ✅ JSON mapping / manifest-style publication artefacts
 - ✅ Human-readable HTML report output

+---

+## Expert validation for the PhD

+### Bare minimum for PhD-level validation

+For a **credible PhD minimum**, the README should state that TAF still requires a **small but defensible expert-validation exercise** focused on the interpretation layers of the framework.

+A reasonable **bare minimum** is:

+- **5 to 8 experts** in total;
+- covering a mix of:
+  - **AI / trustworthy AI governance**
+  - **digital forensics**
+  - **public procurement / procurement law**
+  - **data protection / legal or regulatory interpretation**
+- using a **structured review instrument** such as:
+  - relevance / clarity / completeness scoring;
+  - mapping-validity review;
+  - comments on missing safeguards or misleading evidence indicators;
+  - review of worked examples or example procurement records.

+> [!TIP]
+> This does **not** need to be a huge validation study to be PhD-credible.
+> A focused expert review with a clear protocol, transparent criteria, and documented feedback can be enough as a **minimum validation stage**, especially when positioned honestly as prototype validation rather than final industrial certification.

-### Expert validation still required
+### What expert validation is still required for

 Expert validation is **not** required to prove that the code runs or that the README exists.
-It is required for the research claims and interpretation layers of the framework.
+It is required for the **research claims and interpretation layers** of the framework.

 | Validation area | Why expert input is needed |
 |---|---|